|

 NOTE: To see what fonts you already have in your system, look in your Control Panel under Fonts.
 This will also give you the address of your FONTS file for when you want to intall a new font.

-- Arial Unicode MS* (with almost 39,000 characters and over 50,000 glyphs in 65 ranges; supplied with Microsoft Office 2000 and later, FrontPage 2000 and later, Office XP and later, and Publisher 2002 and later; see also Description of the Arial Unicode MS) OR
+- Arial Unicode MS (with almost 39,000 characters and over 50,000 glyphs in 65 ranges) was originally supplied through Microsoft Office 2000 and later, FrontPage 2000 and later, and Publisher 2002 and later, and was bundled with Mac OS X v10.5 and later.
+Now it is supplied with Windows 7.
+If you don't have any of these products, Arial Unicode MS can be purchased from Ascender Corporation, which licenses it from Microsoft,

 you should be OK for most languages on our pages.
-In other words, to "see" everything on our pages, you only need to download and install IE (unless you already have it) and at most, one font.
+In other words, to "see" everything on our pages, as I've said, you only need to upgrade your browser and install, at most, Code2000.
 Easy.
+(And the reason it's so easy, and inexpensive, is because James Kass worked on Code2000 for years as a labour of love and then basically gifted it to the world.
+James, you rock!)

-*Note: Code2000 is not recommended for Chinese Simplified or Traditional, or for Japanese, and Arial Unicode MS is not recommended for Lao, but anyone who can read them probably already has appropriate fonts on their computer.
+*Note: Code2000 is OK in a pinch but not recommended for Chinese Simplified or Traditional, or for Japanese, and Arial Unicode MS is not OK for Lao (as of Office XP), but anyone who can read them probably already has appropriate fonts on their computer.

-but we leave the rest up to the user's choices in Step 3, for which you need at least either:
+and we leave the rest up to the user's choices in Step 3, for which you need at least:

-In other words, to "see" everything on our pages almost exactly the way we intended, you only need to download and install IE (unless you already have it) and at most, four or five fonts.
+In other words, to "see" everything on our pages almost exactly the way we intended, you only need to upgrade your browser and install, at most, five or six fonts.
 No big deal.

 - Maximum effort: Because sites other than ours will prompt for fonts other than those mentioned above, you may want to download a whole whack of fonts.
 I suggest starting at Alan Wood's Unicode Resources*.